 Gas-Station Sunglasses

 The gas station is an in-person Amazon for dads.
 Everything you would ever need can be found at a gas station.
 Number one on that list?
 Sunglasses.
-Dads are notoriously tight with their money and would never be caught dead buying $100 dollar sunglasses; in fact, the cheaper, the better.
-The key sign of gas-station sunglasses is the 90s-era look to them with several angles like they’re playing right field for the Atlanta Braves.
+Dads are notoriously tight with their money and would never be caught dead buying 100-dollar sunglasses; the cheaper, the better.
+The key sign of gas-station sunglasses is the 90s-era look with several angles as if they were playing right field for the Atlanta Braves.
 They’re almost always black, as well.
 Lastly, never turn down a chance to tell someone how much you paid for the sunglasses.
 Bragging about savings is the key to success.

 Mustache (Optional)

 This one is totally optional, so proceed at your own discretion.
-Some guys just can’t grow great facial hair, and that’s okay.
+Some guys can’t grow great facial hair, and that’s okay.
 The crime is not realizing which one you are.
 A mustache is a total power move and asserts dominance over the other dads.
-If you want to take it a step further, you can grow a full beard, but again it isn’t required.
-Facial hair, in general, will take your dad game to the next level.
+If you want to take it a step further, you can grow a full beard, but it isn’t required again.
+Facial hair, in general, will take your dad’s game to the next level.

-There are two options for shirts, a polo shirt or a graphic t-shirt.
+There are two shirt options: a polo shirt or a graphic T-shirt.
 Polo shirts are reserved for “dressing up” events, such as weddings, church, dates, etc. Graphic t-shirts are for all other moments, whether while working on the car or attending a child’s birthday party.
-There are other options, but they’re only worn sparingly, such as dress shirts, sports jerseys, or sweatshirts.
-Regardless of what shirt you choose, it must be tucked in, even sports jerseys.
+There are different options, but they’re only worn sparingly, such as dress shirts, sports jerseys, or sweatshirts.
+Whatever shirt you choose must be tucked in, even sports jerseys.

 Drill and Tongs